 Once you leave the campsite, you’ll once again be among really large canyon walls.

-Within 10 mintues of the campsite, you’ll reach the Paria River confluence – the exit for White House TH.
+Within 10 minutes of the campsite, you’ll reach the Paria River confluence – the exit for White House TH.
 This is also the first best place to filter water.

 The dogs were sad to be leaving Buckskin Gulch!
 They did such a good job!